 How To Choose Cheeses Of France

 Fromageries can be a little bit overwhelming.
 Here are seven top fromageries in Paris.
-These cheese shops are often tiny boutiques with more cheese from France than you could even imagine.
+These cheese shops are tiny boutiques with an incredible selection of the best French cheeses.
 And there is quite possibly a line of Parisians waiting behind you.
 Don’t speak much French?
 It is even more overwhelming.
 But don’t skip this very French experience, even if it doesn’t go well, the French cheese you walk out the door with is sure to be a winner.

-- don’t be afraid to ask for the amount you want.
+- Don’t be afraid to ask for the amount you want.
 They can unwrap and cut a smaller piece for you.
-I have walked out of a fromagerie more than once wondering how I am ever going to eat all that Comté!

 - Here are some top tips on how to put together the best cheeseboard.